2003 Central African Republic coup d'état

-A coup d'état occurred in March 2003 in the Central African Republic when the forces of General François Bozizé marched on Bangui, the country's capital, while President Ange-Félix Patassé was at a regional conference in Niger.
+A coup d'état occurred in March 2003 in the Central African Republic when the forces of General François Bozizé marched on Bangui, the country's capital, while President Ange-Félix Patassé was attending a regional Community of Sahel–Saharan States leaders' summit in Niger.

 Background

+In 2001, a failed coup had taken place against the Patassé government.
+Officers including André Kolingba and possibly Bozizé had been involved in this coup attempt.
+After a long trial, the Central African criminal court handed a death sentence to Kolingba (then in exile in Uganda) and 21 other coup plotters in October 2002; the charges against Bozizé had already been dropped in late 2001, although he was dismissed as army chief.

+In the period that followed the coup attempt, political and ethnic tensions mounted.
+Militias that were loyal to Bozizé (who enjoyed support among the Gbaya people) clashed with Libyan troops as well as Congolese rebels from the MLC, both deployed by Patassé.
+The MLC troops committed war crimes against civilians and hundreds of unarmed civilians, most of them Yakoma people, were extrajudicially executed.

-On 25 October 2002 forces local to Bozize invaded Bangui.
+On 25 October 2002, forces local to Bozizé invaded Bangui.
 They withdrew after six days of fighting.
-On 27 November 2002 armed forces recaptured Bossembele killing five rebels and reopening road to Bouar.
-On 7 December armed forces recaptured Damara from rebels.
+On 27 November 2002, armed forces recaptured Bossembélé, killing five rebels and reopening the road to Bouar.
+On 7 December, armed forces recaptured Damara from rebels.
 On 20 December armed forces recaptured Bozoum.
-On 14 January 2003 Bouar was reportedly under rebels control.
+On 14 January 2003, Bouar was reportedly under rebel control.